raymonhardy/MassText/README.md

     Test Text Message
    ```

-5. Run the Application
+6. Install Dependencies and Run the Application

-   - Make sure you have python3 installed
+   - Make sure you have the most up-to-date python3 installed
-   - Install Twilio python package:
+   - Install the Twilio python package:
      `pip install twilio`
-   - Run python application with:
+   - Run the python application with:
      `python3 CMD.py`